oils-for-unix/oils/doc/ref/chap-builtin-func.md

 Given a list, returns a shallow copy of the original.

-Given an interable value (e.g. a range or dictionary), returns a list containing one element for each item in the original colleciton.
+Given an iterable value (e.g. a range or dictionary), returns a list containing one element for each item in the original collection.

     $ = List({'a': 1, 'b': 2})
     (List)   ['a', 'b']